+Once the code is uploaded, LED will start blinking.
+You may need to tap the RST button to get your ESP8266 to begin running the sketch.

 2.1 Architecture of GSM Network:

 A GSM network is composed of several functional entities, whose functions and interfaces are specified.
 Figure 1 shows the layout of a generic GSM network.
 The GSM network can be divided into three broad parts.
 The Mobile Station is carried by the subscriber.
 The Base Station Subsystem controls the radio link with the Mobile Station.
 The Network Subsystem, the main part of which is the Mobile services Switching Center (MSC), performs the switching of calls between the mobile users, and between mobile and fixed network users.
 The MSC also handles the mobility management operations.
 Not shown are the Operations